Easy As Pie… Pie

 Students will learn about pi, circumference, diameter and radius as they find those measurements on their PIE!
 They will determine the difference between their calculations and pi.
 As well be introduced to the first 400 plus digits in pi, and encouraged to memorize as many as they can.
 Did you know the record for the longest pi recitation is 70,000 digits…… yeah.
 Blindfolded.
 No big deal.

-If your looking for more Multiplying Fraction ideas, or would like to share your own ideas please join our member only Teaching on Lemon Lane Facebook Group!
+If you’re looking for more Multiplying Fraction ideas or would like to share your own ideas please join our member-only Teaching on Lemon Lane Facebook Group!

 I hope you’re as excited about this idea as I am!
 I would LOVE to hear from you and how they go.
 Nothing brightens my day like being tagged in your classroom work on Instagram!
 Happy Teaching!